 On the morning of September 23, in Da Nang, the Ministry of Information and Communications held a press conference to announce the main results of the 16th ASEAN Ministers on Information Meeting (AMRI 16) and the 7th ASEAN+3 Ministers on Information Meeting (AMRI+3).

-The 16th AMRI Conference was hosted by Vietnam in Da Nang City, Vietnam from September 22 to 23; with the theme "Communication: From Information to Knowledge for a Resilient and Adaptive ASEAN ".
+The 16th AMRI Conference was hosted by Vietnam in Da Nang city, Vietnam from September 22 to 23; with the theme "Communication: From Information to Knowledge for a Resilient and Adaptive ASEAN ".

 Many contents of the conference were passed.

-At the press conference, Mr. Nguyen Thanh Lam, Deputy Minister of Information and Communications, said that the 16th ASEAN Information Ministers Meeting had achieved many results, in which the Ministers affirmed and positioned the role of the Information sector in the new period from "information" to "knowledge" - information will become an active means for lifelong learning and raising awareness and digital literacy for ASEAN citizens.
+At the press conference, Mr. Nguyen Thanh Lam, Deputy Minister of Information and Communications, said that the 16th ASEAN Information Ministers Meeting had achieved many results, in which the Ministers affirmed and positioned the role of the Information sector in the new period from "information" to "knowledge" - information will become an active means for lifelong learning and raising awareness and digital level for ASEAN citizens.
 This is an inevitable trend of digital transformation , the influence of social networks, new media, and the development of artificial intelligence.

 The 16th ASEAN Information Ministers Meeting took place in Da Nang on September 22.
 Photo: baophapluat.vn |